theAkito/xxnimdbx/README.md

 ## Building

-If you're using NimDBX, simply install it with `nimble install nimdbx`, then in your source code `import nimdbx`.
+If you're using NimDBX, simply install it with `nimble install xxnimdbx`, then in your source code `import xxnimdbx`.

 Behind the scenes, NimDBX uses [Nimterop](https://github.com/nimterop/nimterop) to build the libmdbx C library and generate the Nim bridging header.
-One visible side effect of this is that libmdbx isn't built until the first time you compile something that imports `nimdbx`.
+One visible side effect of this is that libmdbx isn't built until the first time you compile something that imports `xxnimdbx`.
 In general this should result only in some extra build output like:

 ```
 # Running make
-#   Path: ~/.nimble/pkgs/nimdbx/libmdbx-dist
+#   Path: ~/.nimble/pkgs/xxnimdbx/libmdbx-dist
-# Including library ~/.nimble/pkgs/nimdbx/libmdbx-dist/libmdbx.a
+# Including library ~/.nimble/pkgs/xxnimdbx/libmdbx-dist/libmdbx.a
-# Importing ~/.nimble/pkgs/nimdbx/libmdbx-dist/mdbx.h
+# Importing ~/.nimble/pkgs/xxnimdbx/libmdbx-dist/mdbx.h
 # Saved to ~/.cache/nim/nimterop/toastCache/nimterop_4071036711.nim
 ```